 After taking it easy in the morning’s practice session which was dominated by Ypraus, it was Ortendahl who owned top spot in qualifying, going quickest in Q1 from Ypraus by 0.39s, but with the clock timing out in Q2 it looked as if she would have to settle for second place before a blistering final lap of 1:40.67s gave her the pole by 0.30 seconds.

-An excellent third place in qualifying went to young Sofie Borgstrom with a best lap of 1:45.59s with Jessica Chavanne fifth fastest and Jonna Borgstrom in sixth.
+An excellent third place in qualifying went to young Sofie Borgstrom with a best lap of 1:45.59s with Jessica Chavanne in fourth ahead of Jonna Borgstrom and Estelle Poret.

 In Freestyle it was Team Abu Dhabi’s defending world champion Rashed Al Mulla who once again set the standard with an impressive array of tricks and out scoring nearest challenger Jaroslav Tirner by 14 points to seal top spot as he bids to extend his Grand Prix winning streak to seven.